littlecloud1/Simple-restaurant/README.md

 Inputfile:
   - **webserver-restaurant.py**: do_POST and do_GET function for restaurant CRUD
   - **webserver-post.py**: return whatever user input
+  - **database_setup.py**: Restaurant database sqlalchemy schema
   - **lotsofmenu.py**: Restaurant database from Udacity, I modify it to python 3 version

 ## How To run:

 #### To run a simple get and post server:<br />
   python webserver-post.py

 and access [localhost:8080/hello](localhost:8080/hello)

 #### To run the restaurant server you have to import the database from udacity
+  python database_setup.py<br />
   python lotsofmenu.py

 Then run the server:<br />
   python webserver-restaurant.py <br />
 and access [localhost:8080/restaurants](localhost:8080/restaurants)